KwachuQ/final_project/docs/architecture.md

 ## Assumptions

-- SQLite in-memory is used for tests; PostgreSQL for docker-compose.
+- Testcontainers provides PostgreSQL 16 in tests (ephemeral Docker container); PostgreSQL for docker-compose.
 - Wave thresholds are constants in `scoring.py`.
 - Scoring weights are hardcoded (no external config).
 - LocalStack provides S3 in local development.